atharvakale343/p7zip-390r/writeups/final-writeup/submission.md

 ![Call Graph for archive command](../../screenshots/func_call_graph2.png)

 This is a very large codebase.
 Thankfully there was a bit of documentation on code layout.
-And because we were almost entirely using automated analysis tools, we didn't have to do a lot of interacting with the codebase directly - once we got everything working anyway.
+And because we were almost entirely using automated analysis tools, we did not have to do a lot of interacting with the codebase directly - once we got everything working anyway.

 [DOC/readme.txt](https://github.com/p7zip-project/p7zip/tree/master/DOC) has some useful high level overviews of the codebase: